maillouxc/wikimedia-data-exploration/README.md

 sure where.

 The dataset used is a small subset of the Wikimedia personal attacks dataset.
+Given more time, it is probably worth using the full dataset, but this could be a very time consuming process.

 ### How to use these experiments?